-If you are tired of mowing your lawn, take heart.
+If you’re tired of mowing your lawn, take heart.
 There is a perennial peanut plant that produces no nuts but provides a beautiful lawn alternative.
-Using peanut plants for groundcover fixes nitrogen in soil since they are a legume.
-The plant is also tolerant of shearing, salt spray and performs well in tropical, sub-tropical and warmer temperate regions.
+Using peanut plants for groundcover fixes nitrogen in soil, since they are a legume.
+The plant is also tolerant of shearing and salt spray, and performs well in tropical, sub-tropical, and warmer temperate regions.
 Peanut groundcover establishes quickly and has an added bonus.
 The pretty little yellow flowers are edible and can be used in salads.

 Groundcover Peanut Varieties